FloMau/MiniAOD_photons_to_ML/README.md

 The files `CRAB_config.py` and `slim_MiniAODs.py` are needed to slim the MiniAOD files and store locally (already done).

-For the further analysis of the data, `MiniAOD_analyser.py` has to be used.
+For the further analysis of the data, `MiniAOD_analyser.py` can be used.
 How to run the code:

 ### 1) Setup CMSSW environment